celestiaorg/celestia-specs/specs/data_structures.md

 ![fig: Original data: messages.](figures/rs2d_originaldata_message.svg)

 By construction, this gives a useful property: transactions [can commit to a Merkle root of a list of hashes](#transaction) that are each guaranteed (assuming the block is valid) to be subtree roots in one or more of the row NMTs.
+For additional info, see [the rationale document](../rationale/message_block_layout.md) for this section.

 # Available Data